hadronomy/brain/Use Emojis In Obsidian.md

 ## Install `Emoji Shortcodes`

-This plugin will allow you to use emojis by
+This plugin will allow you to use emojis by writting `:`

 Open [Emoji Shortcodes](obsidian://show-plugin?id=emoji-shortcodes) and click `Install`